rach7777/monax-may/team.md

 Preston Byrne

-Preston Byrne is the COO and a c-founder of Eris Industries based at the company's London headquarters in Soho.
-He is a Fellow of the Adam Smith Institute, a free market think tank based in London, he was a lawyer with Norton Rose Fulbright LLP (also in London), where he was a securitisation and derivatives lawyer and the lead associate in the firm’s cryptocurrency and decentralised computing practice.
+Preston Byrne is the COO and a c-founder of Eris Industries based at the company's headquarters in Soho, London.
+He was formerly a securitisation and derivatives lawyer, and lead associate in the cryptocurrency and decentralised computing practice, with Norton Rose Fulbright LLP in London and is currently a Fellow of the Adam Smith Institute.

 Tyler Jackson